New ways to discover the Margaret River Region

 Be sure to also check out Seamus Hughes’ creative designs at The Hive or beloved Kay Gibson’s colourful portrayals of the flora and fauna landscapes of Western Australia & Northern Territory.

-Yallingup painter and printmaker Jessica McKiernan is making her Open Studios debut and will be creating from Swings & Roundabouts winery.
+Yallingup painter and printmaker Jessica McKiernan is making her MRROS debut and will be creating from Swings & Roundabouts winery.
 Jessica aims to captures nostalgic scenes shaped by sentimental stories and memories of growing up in the south west.
-Swing by for a printmaking workshop, pizza and pinot in the sunshine!
+Swing by for a peek, pizza and pinot in the sunshine!

 Big barrels honoured through art